Using evidence better needs fresh thinking

 In Sydney, we heard from:

-- Simone Walker, Deputy Secretary, Strategy, Policy and Commissioning for the NSW Department of Family and Services and Justice: “The evidence base is fundamental to practitioners’ work and language reframing is critical to the way practitioners are now talking about families”
+- Simone Walker, Deputy Secretary, Strategy, Policy and Commissioning for the NSW Department of Communities and Justice : “The evidence base is fundamental to practitioners’ work and language reframing is critical to the way practitioners are now talking about families”

-- Kate Alexander, Executive Director, Office of the Senior Practitioner for the NSW Department of Family and Community Services and Justice: “Local contexts and solutions are very important”
+- Kate Alexander, Executive Director, Office of the Senior Practitioner for the NSW Department of Communities and Justice: “Local contexts and solutions are very important”